FAQs

 Frequently Asked Questions about the Roots of Health Inequity Course Series site and how to use it.
 Want to learn more?
 Check out About or contact us with a question.

 The Roots of Health Inequity is a free, online learning collaborative for current and future public health professionals.
-The goal of this course is to address a need expressed by public health practitioners to better tackle the root causes of health inequities.
+The goal of this series is to address a need expressed by public health practitioners to better tackle the root causes of health inequities.

 Ongoing social injustice affects the way people live, their chance of illness, and their risk of premature death.
 With growing degrees of social and economic inequality, marginalized communities – people with low incomes, of color, with different abilities, LGBTQIA+, immigrants, and more – continue to have disproportionately high rates of adverse health outcomes.
 Root causes and structural determinants of health inequity play a fundamental role in people’s ability to gain access to resources and opportunities required for health and well- being.